junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "We might as well put up a sign in front of the bunker: 'Celestial family drama counseling office', small print: 'For free once a year, if it doesn't work, feel free to end the world'.
 Nice plan, Dr. Phil."
 Dean waves his hands in the air, gesturing the imaginary signs.

 "You get a better plan?"
-Sam raises his brows.
+Sam raises his brows, challenging.

-Dean stammers, turning to Cas for support, and in return, the angel only gestures to Sam, very clearly showing the sign of "You know Sam is right" without actually saying it.
+Dean stammers, turning to Cas for support, and in return, the angel only gestures to Sam, very clearly showing the sign of "You know your brother is right" without actually saying it.

 Dean sighs, annoyed but submissive, "I have a bad feeling about this.
 When can we get out of this we'll-end-the-world-or-the-world-will-end crap?
 Shit just never stops hitting fans!"